venos0/FaceToSkyrim/README.md

 This is my first mod.
 It is very experimental at this stage, so there are several issues yet to solve.

+For run it, run gui_face_plugin.py.
+I generated a .exe file putting all the functions from face_plugin_fuctions.py into gui_face_plugin.py and using Auto PY to EXE.

 Requirements:

     FaceGen Modeller (paid version)